 All flights.
 Transport, accommodation and all meals in Spain, Andorra and France.
 Services of your leaders.
 Please Note: Drinks, tips, and items of a personal nature such as travel insurance, are not included.

-One leader for a group of up to 6, two leaders up to 12, and a third leader will join the group up to the maximum group size of 15.
+One leader for a group of up to 6, two leaders up 12, and a third leader up to the maximum group size of 15.

 We start with three nights in the lovely Auberge les Ecureuils in the stunning Cerdagne Valley.
 On the edge of the hamlet of Valcebollère les Ecureuils is surrounded by wonderful countryside.
 The hotel has light comfortable rooms and the restaurant provides fine cuisine.
 Next is the excellent Hotel Poldo, beautifully situated in the Rio Noguera Pallaresa Valley close by the entrance to the magnificent Aigues Tortes National Park.
 Nicely furnished rooms, a superb restaurant and set in the village of La Guingueta d’Aneu and surrounding meadows; in short, an ideal base for six days.
 After a night at the Hotel l’Angleterre in Arreau, in the Neste d’Aure Valley, we move to the very pleasant and comfortable Hotel La Breche de Roland for the final three nights of the tour.
 All rooms on this tour have en suite facilities.